I searched for how to get from Tulum to Akumal but came up short on practical info.

-Akumal is a great choice as a day trip from Tulum.
+Akumal is a great choice for a day trip from Tulum.
 There, you can swim and snorkel with turtles, go scuba diving (as I did), or just relax on the beach.

-Luckily, Tulum and Akumal are not so far apart from each other (takes 25 minutes driving).
+Luckily, Tulum and Akumal are not so far apart from each other (takes 25 minutes to drive there).
 But instead of taking an expensive taxi to get there, the best way to get to Akumal from Tulum is by colectivo (shared minivan).

 In this guide, I share how to get from Tulum to Akumal and back, what you can do there, and why you should visit!